 If you need help loading or unloading your portable storage containers, just ask MI-BOX Moving & Mobile Storage.
 We do not do this ourselves, but we can give you a list of preferred loaders and unloaders with a good track-record, though they are not affiliated with MI-BOX.

-It is important to remember what not to store.
+It is important to remember what not

 Do not store anything that is highly flammable (e.g., oxidizers, gasses, etc.), environmentally hazardous, perishable (like food – it happens), or anything that is a risk to others’ property.
 Some examples include paints, batteries, gasoline, oils, paint thinner or solvents, volatile cleaning products, chlorine, or acids.